localstack/docs/content/en/user-guide/aws/eventbridge/index.md

 ### Add the Lambda Function as a Target

-Create a file names `target.json` with the following content:
+Create a file named `targets.json` with the following content:

 ```json
 [